 If requirements are set and less time is needed for implementing changes, you’ll save on development costs and avoid unforeseen expenses.
 You do not want to be in a position where you have to make numerous changes to the product, nor do you want to postpone the launch.

 With a BA in place, your initial budget has a better chance of staying intact.

-Your business analyst can be sure of having pinpointed your target audience.
+Your business analyst in tech can be sure of having pinpointed your target audience.
 By meeting their needs with your product, you have much less chance of losing money or even going bankrupt.